 Chamomile tea can also help to reduce inflammation and stop diarrhea.
 The chamomile tea works directly on irritated muscles and the lining in the intestines and stomach.
 It works as a relaxant, thus reducing symptoms of diarrhea (10).

 Chai is a tea that derives its roots from traditional Indian medicine known as Ayurveda.
 It has been used for thousands of years to treat a host of ailments including digestive disorders.
 Chai is made using a variety of spices including ginger, cloves, cinnamon, cardamom, and pepper.
 It's usually blended with Indian black teas and a dash of whole milk.
 For a caffeine-free version, the black tea can be substituted with herbal teas such as rooibos.

 The black pepper in chai tea helps to produce hydrochloric acid—a substance that aids the digestion of proteins.
 Cinnamon has been shown to reduce nausea and prevent diarrhea by soothing the stomach lining (11).

 9. Pu-erh Tea - Boost Healthy Gut Bacteria

 Pu-erh tea is another true tea that offers assistance to the digestive tract.
 The tea is post-oxidized, meaning it undergoes a process of oxidation after the leaves have been dried.
 Ripe pu-erh tea is oxidized using a special method that involves soaking the dried leaves in wet cloths in a warm environment.

-This promotes the production of healthy micro bacteria that ferment the leaves.
-These healthy bacteria produce tea that can reduce inflammation to decrease stomach pain.
+This process promotes the production of healthy micro bacteria which ferment the leaves.
+These healthy bacteria produce a tea that can reduce inflammation to decrease stomach pain.
 It also boasts antibacterial properties that help fend off disease that can cause stomach problems (12).